mackmcconnell/prompt-dadi/README.md

 ## What is Prompt Dadi?

-**Prompt Dadi** is a way to organize, manage, and quickly access your AI prompts.
+**Prompt Dadi** is a way to organize, manage, and quickly access your AI prompts on Mac.

 Do you find that you're collecting large pieces of texts for AI prompting in messy notes or google docs?
 Do you wish you could easily summon the baddest prompts in the game?